-There was no income tax expense for the years ended December 31, 2012 and 2011 due to the Company's net losses.
+There was no income tax expense for the years ended December 31, 2013 and 2012 due to the Company's net losses.

-The Company's tax expense differs from the "expected" tax expense for the years ended December 31, 2012 (computed by applying the Federal Corporate tax rate of 34% to loss before taxes and 3.96% for Michigan State Corporate taxes, the blended rate used was 37.96%) and December 31, 2011, (computed by applying the Federal Corporate tax rate of 32.13% to loss before taxes and 5.5% for Michigan State Corporate taxes, the blended rate used was 37.63%), as follows (in thousands):
+The Company's tax expense differs from the "expected" tax expense for the years ended December 31, 2013 and 2012 (computed by applying the Federal Corporate tax rate of 34% to loss before taxes and 3.96% for Michigan State Corporate taxes, the blended rate used was 37.96%), as follows (in thousands):

-2012 2011
+2013 2012

-Computed "expected" tax benefit - Federal \$ (5,803) \$ (2,618)
+Computed "expected" tax benefit - Federal \$ (4,188) \$ (5,803)

-Computed "expected" tax benefit - State (676) (448)
+Computed "expected" tax benefit - State (488) (676)

-Meals, entertainment and other 5 5
+Meals, entertainment and other 6 5

-Non-deductible stock-based compensation 518 366
+Non-deductible stock-based compensation 511 518

-Warrant expense - 562

-Change in fair value of warrant expense - 91

-Realized loss on debt securities - 7
+Realized loss on debt securities - -

-Change in valuation allowance 5,956 2,035
+Change in valuation allowance 4,159 5,956

 \$ - \$ -

-The effects of temporary differences that gave rise to significant portions of deferred tax assets at December 31, 2012 and 2011 are as follows (in thousands):
+The effects of temporary differences that gave rise to significant portions of deferred tax assets at December 31, 2013 and 2012 are as follows (in thousands):

-Deferred tax assets: 2012 2011
+Deferred tax assets: 2013 2012

-Stock issued for services \$ 318 \$ 321
+Stock issued for services \$ 441 \$ 318

-Bad debt - change in allowance 1,099 205
+Bad debt - change in allowance 1,099 1,099

-Stock issued for acquisition of program 527 -
+Stock issued for acquisition of program 652 444

+Stock issued for license agreement 2,707 2,989

-Net operating loss carry-forward 14,964 10,425
+Net operating loss carry-forward 16,168 12,058

-Total gross deferred tax assets 16,908 10,951
+Total gross deferred tax assets 21,067 16,908

-Less valuation allowance (16,908) (10,951)
+Less valuation allowance (21,067) (16,908)

 Net deferred tax assets \$ - \$ -

-At December 31, 2012, the Company has a net operating loss carry-forward of approximately \$39.7 million available to offset future taxable income expiring through 2032.
+At December 31, 2013, the Company has a net operating loss carry-forward of approximately \$42.8 million available to offset future taxable income expiring through 2033.
 However, utilization of these net operating losses may be limited due to potential ownership changes under Section 382 of the Internal Revenue Code.
+The prior year deferred tax assets were not appropriately stated.
+However, they have been corrected in the table above.
+Management does not believe this has a material impact on the consolidated financial statements for the year ended December 31, 2012.

-The valuation allowance at December 31, 2011 was approximately \$11.0 million.
-The net change in valuation allowance during the year ended December 31, 2012 was an increase of approximately \$6.0 million.
+The valuation allowance at December 31, 2012 was approximately \$16.9 million.
+The net change in valuation allowance during the year ended December 31, 2013 was an increase of approximately \$4.2 million.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred income tax assets will not be realized.
 The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred income tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based on consideration of these items, management has determined that enough uncertainty exists relative to the realization of the deferred income tax asset balances to warrant the application of a full valuation allowance as of December 31, 2012.
+Based on consideration of these items, management has determined that enough uncertainty exists relative to the realization of the deferred income tax asset balances to warrant the application of a full valuation allowance as of December 31, 2013.